backdrop-contrib/mentions/README.md

 * An Input filter to convert [@username] or [@#uid] to the user's profile.
 * Customizable input ([@username], [@#uid]) and output (@username) patterns, including support for the Token module.
-* Autocompletion of mentions; Using the jQuery textcomplete library usernames will be suggested while mentioning.
+* Optional: autocompletion of mentions using the jQuery textcomplete library.
+  This currently does not work with CKEditor   and consequently has not been tested.
+A configuration option is available to prevent loading the textcomplete library.
 * Integrations with:
   * Machine name - Use a Machine name field as the mention source.
   * Rules - React to created, updated and deleted mentions.